COVID-19 Layoff Letter Sample Template: (Text Version)

 Voluntary layoffs are initiated by employees.
 An employee may voluntarily remove themselves from their position in recognition of the company's financial difficulties.
 In most cases, companies will issue a letter stating that they will accept voluntary layoffs.

 Typically, some sort of severance or other financial benefit is offered in order to encourage employees to volunteer.
-As the coronavirus has slowed down demand for many goods and services, some businesses are issuing voluntary layoff calls in the hopes that they can reduce their workforce.
+As the coronavirus slowed down the demand for many goods and services, some businesses issued voluntary layoff calls in the hopes that they can reduce their workforce.

 Are your employees considered "essential?"

 Some jobs/employees are considered essential by governments and are expected to continue working, even during times of crisis.
-You can learn more in our essential employees guide.
+For additional information, we've compiled a list of confirmed essential businesses for each state.